Physics of Energy

 Topics

-In the third part of the course, we integrate a deeper study of thermodynamics with a study of energy conversion, storage, and transmission methods.
+In the third part of the course, we consider systems issues such as energy storage.
+We also consider the physics of hazards associated with some energy technologies, in particular climate change and nuclear radiation.
 The course concludes with a discussion of conservation and an overview of what we’ve learned.
 The complete list of lectures can be found here.